denoland/deno/std/ws/README.md

 ### acceptable

-Returns true if input headers are usable for WebSocket, otherwise false
+Returns true if input headers are usable for WebSocket, otherwise false.

 ### createSecAccept